wangrat/take_home_exercise_intern/README.md

+# Applicant's annotation

+Web interface is available at server's address after running the server with gradle buildRun.

 # Take home exercise

 For our tech test, we'd like you to take a stripped-down version of our quoting engine, and then add some features.
 This is a RESTful service endpoint that takes a few details and works out the price for a delivery.